SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 In EWT, VMD, and SRMD, the number of intrinsic modes is specified for each experiment.
 For visualization and comparison, when the number of learned modes agrees or exceeds the number of true modes, we pair the learned and true modes based on the minimum $\ell_2$ distance.
-In particular, let $\{y_j^{\text{learned}}\}_{j=1}^{S_1}$ be the learned modes and $\{y_k^{\text{true}}\}_{k=1}^{S_2}$ be the true modes, then we pair the true and the learned modes by reindexing the learned modes using
+In particular, let $\{y_k^{\text{learned}}\}_{k=1}^{K}$ be the learned modes and $\{y_p^{\text{true}}\}_{p=1}^{P}$ be the true modes, then we pair the true and the learned modes by reindexing the learned modes using for all $p\in [P]$.

-for all $k\in S_2$.
 The remaining learned modes that are not paired are then combined into the learned mode with the highest error.
+The pairs $(y_{p}^{\text{learned-reindexed}}, y_{p}^{\text{true}})$, for $p\in [P]$, are used to compute the relative errors of our SRMD.
 In practice when the ground truth modes are not known, if there are $n$ more learned modes than true modes, we merge mode $n+1$ with the mode that has the smallest $\ell_2$ norm.
 The remaining modes are discarded.
-This is based on the assumption that the number of modes are known and their $\ell_2$ norms are comparable.
+This is based on the assumption that the number of modes is known and their $\ell_2$ norms are comparable.
 For comparison with EMD, EEMD, and CEEMDAN, their extra modes are merged in the order they are extracted, i.e. the merging is based on their frequency scaling.
 This avoids the need to fine-tune their hyperparameters.
 This is based on the rationale that the excess modes occur from over-decomposition and that the mode with the highest error could be improved by merging the excess modes back together.
-Although the merging step may not be necessary in some applications, we use it to conduct a fair comparison on the benchmark tests.
+Although the merging step may not be necessary for some applications, we use it to conduct a fair comparison on benchmark tests.
 Lastly, we plot the magnitude of the non-zero entries of the learned coefficient vector $c$ on the spectrogram.
 Note that all non-zero coefficients can be re-assigned to a positive value after shifting the phase of the corresponding basis term.
 This leads to a sparse spectrogram representation of the signal.